All photography by Christian Berg

 Tribal textiles are prized possessions for tourists in Vietnam as the opportunity to see and buy such uniquely exquisite, hand-stitched craftsmanship is a rare luxury to those visiting from the West.
-Vietnam has a rich variety of hill tribe ethnicities (especially in the north) that relatively still makes their livings the same way today as they have done for hundreds of years.
+Vietnam has a rich variety of ethnic groups (especially in the north) that relatively still makes their livings the same way today as they have done for hundreds of years.
 Buying authentic textiles from recognised dealers helps to keep their way of life and artistic skills alive.
-Fabrics typically start from $15.
+Fabrics typically start from 15 USD.

 Propaganda posters & prints are everywhere in Hanoi.
 Plaster your walls with bold graphic memories of Vietnam’s political ideology and patriotic nationalist past.
-You can pick up a colourful piece of history for as little as $7.
+You can pick up a colourful piece of history for as little as 7 USD.

 When you return home from your Vietnamese adventures, a set of chopsticks will probably be the cheapest, yet most iconic reminder of all those delicious, piping hot bowls of phở and bún chả you ate on your journey.
-Starting at $1 per pair.
+Starting at 1 USD per pair.

 Dó paper is handmade paper produced from the bark of the Rhamnoneuron Balansae tree.
 Traditionally, Vietnamese Đông Hồ paintings depicting ages-old folklore were printed on sheet of dó.
 This charming artistic process truly encapsulates Vietnam’s history, imagination and craftsmanship.
 Prices vary depending on the print.